Liahsoltani/Weather-project/README.md

 # Weather-project
-Weather project foe Eliq company.
+This is a sample weather project for Eliq company.